team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/guava.md

 **Management:**
 - **Tree dieback:** Remove and burn diseased trees, improve drainage, and apply carbendazim to moist soil.
 - **Scab disease:** Use recommended fertilizers, prune trees properly, and apply fungicides like Mancozeb or Daconil, followed by insecticides like Imidacloprid.
-- **Anthracnose:** Proper tree pruning to allow sunlight, apply fungicides like Daconil and Mancozeb, careful fruit harvesting and packing.
+- **Anthracnose:** Proper tree pruning to allow sunlight, apply fungicides like Daconil and Mancozeb, careful fruit harvesting and storage.

 ## Difficulty Rating
-### Low country wet zone (Difficulty: 5/10)
+### Low country wet zone (Difficulty: 4/10)
 **Explanation:** Guava grows well in the low country wet zone due to adequate rainfall, but requires management to prevent fungal diseases.

 **Challenges/Adaptations:**